maxrt101/ff/README.md

 var s: str = "abc";
 ```

-### 3. Functions
+### 4. Functions
 Functions are declared using `fn` keyword followed by function name and parameter list.
 Every parameter can have optional type annotation as well as the function itself.
 For any type that cannot be inferred, `any` will be assumed.
 After parameter list `->` must be placed.
 Function body can be either a block or an expression.

 ```
 fn add(a: int, b: int): int -> a + b;

 fn main() -> {
-  let res = add(10, 20);
+  var res = add(10, 20);
 }
 ```

-### 4. Control flow
+### 5. Conditionals
 ```
 if (condition) {
   // then-body